Luis Arraez Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.63 team ERA ranks 23rd among all MLB pitching staffs.
+- The White Sox's 4.59 team ERA ranks 23rd across all MLB pitching staffs.

-- The White Sox allow the third-most home runs in baseball (90 total, 1.4 per game).
+- White Sox pitchers combine to surrender 90 total home runs at a rate of 1.4 per game (third-most in the league).

-- Kopech makes the start for the White Sox, his 13th of the season.
-He is 3-5 with a 4.33 ERA and 79 strikeouts in 68 2/3 innings pitched.
+- Giolito gets the start for the White Sox, his 14th of the season.
+He is 5-4 with a 3.75 ERA and 76 strikeouts in 74 1/3 innings pitched.

-- In his last appearance on Sunday, the righty threw seven innings against the Detroit Tigers, allowing two earned runs while surrendering three hits.
+- The right-hander last appeared on Tuesday against the New York Yankees, when he went six scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.